Paid Absences from Work

 Bereavement

-1–5 consecutive days at full pay
+1–5 days at full pay

 Five days are granted in the event of a death in the immediate family.
 One day is granted for the death of a family member outside of the immediate family or to serve as a pallbearer.

-An immediate family member is defined as an employee's child, spouse or domestic partner, parent or guardian, sibling, grandparent or grandchild.
-Stepparent/child/sibling relations and current parent or grandparent-in-law, brother or sister-in-law and son or daughter-in-law are included in this definition.
+An immediate family member is defined as an employee's child, spouse or domestic partner, parent or guardian, sibling, grandparent, or grandchild.
+Stepparent/child/sibling relations and current parent or grandparent-in-law, brother or sister-in-law, and son or daughter-in-law are included in this definition.

-The College may request verification of the death and the employee's relationship to the deceased.
+Dartmouth may request verification of the death and the employee's relationship to the deceased.

 Civic Duty